Written by Molly Lautamo (mollylautamo.com)

 Ty’s Eatery: Ty Pearce

 Ty grew up around the restaurant business.
-His family owns the Sunrise Bistro in Walnut Creek and his grandmother owned one of the first10704313_958781270852949_3406801727442294762_o catering companies in California.
+His family owns the Sunrise Bistro in Walnut Creek and his grandmother owned one of the first catering companies in California.
 The Sunrise Bistro always felt like home to Ty and to many of its patrons as well.
 He hopes to provide something similar for Santa Cruz residents: a safe place to go for simple food straight from the farm.
 Running a pop-up is only temporary until Ty can find the right place to open his own brick & mortar restaurant.
 “I want to be a part of the community here in Santa Cruz.
 I want a stable place where people can come twice a day and be served fresh, simple food.”

 For now, find his simple, tasty brunches and dinners at the Food Lounge: https://www.facebook.com/Tyseatery